 It is also clear that the last Labour manifesto’s position on Brexit was based on a false premise.
 Corbyn believed, or wanted to believe, that the Party’s economic programme was not going to be possible inside the EU or Single Market.

 This will leave the hundreds of thousands of people who voted Labour in the belief that the Party was the Party of soft Brexit – or even no Brexit – deeply dismayed.
 It also places Corbyn increasingly at odds with the vast majority on Labour members.

 A recent poll found that 66 per cent of Labour members believe the UK should “definitely” remain in the Single Market, with a further 21 per cent more favourable than not.

 Theresa May’s government is leading us towards a nightmare Brexit scenario.
 But through their consistent failure to oppose the Tories extreme path, Labour are now the real block to a soft Brexit, or to stopping Brexit altogether – something recent polls suggest is an increasingly popular position.

 Greens stand united against the Tories hard Brexit plans.
 We want the UK to remain in the Single Market and customs union in perpetuity and, crucially, will robustly defend freedom of movement.

 We will also remain committed to public ownership and taking back control of our vital public services from giant corporations.
 Particularly as we know that we can do so confidently as members of the EU and the Single Market.

 Molly Scott Cato MEP is Green Party speaker on economics and on Brexit.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.